jruels/gh-auto-infra/labs/ansible-error-handling/index.md

 On the Ansible Control Node:

-1. If you havent already done so, clone the gh-auto-infra repo.
+1. If you havent already done so, clone the gh-auto-infra repo to the home directory.
 2. Click `Pull` to get the latest updates from the repository.

 Edit report.yml in the vi editor: